sidakwalia/DL-Project/README.md

 This repository contains an implementation of the ResNet model for image classification using PyTorch.
-The model is trained on the CIFAR-10 dataset and achieves an accuracy of 90% on the test set.
+The model is trained on the CIFAR-10 dataset under 5 million parameters.

+Best Accuracy: 93.9% on test dataset
+Parameters:

 Table of Contents
 Getting Started